 Vanessa Franco - Special Events

 Vanessa is the Special Events graduate assistant working closely with Homecoming and Knight-thon in OSI.
-She received her Bachelor of Arts in Psychology from Florida International University and is now a first-year graduate student in UCF's Higher Education and Policy Studies program.
+She received her Bachelor of Arts in Psychology from Florida International University and is now a second-year graduate student in UCF's Higher Education and Policy Studies program.
 Vanessa has experience working with student leadership development, Greek Life, and community engagement.

-Bonnie Gray - Non-Traditional Student Programming
+Nathaniel King III - Non-Traditional Student Programming

 Vierne Placide - Non-Traditional Student Programming

 Vierne is a graduate assistant for non-traditional student programming, working closely with International Students and Graduate Outreach.
-She completed her previous undergraduate (Biomedical Sciences) and graduate (Public Health) degrees at the University of South Florida; and is now a second-year doctoral student in Public Affairs with a concentration in Health Services Management and Research.
+She completed her previous undergraduate (Biomedical Sciences) and graduate (Public Health) degrees at the University of South Florida; and is now a third-year doctoral student in Public Affairs with a concentration in Health Services Management and Research.
 Vierne has experience in health care quality and public health programming in Behavioral health.

 Eric Smith - Programming

 Eric is the Graduate Assistant for Programming in the Office of Student Involvement where he works with Campus Activities Board and Late Knights.
-He is a first-year student in the Higher Education and Policy Studies Program at UCF.
+He is a second year student in the Higher Education and Policy Studies Program at UCF.
 Originally from Findlay, Ohio, Eric earned his Bachelor’s Degree in International Studies and French from Capital University in Columbus, Ohio.